Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates: Introduction

 We now briefly describe the construction of $G'$.
 Let $G_R$ (and $G_C$) be the projector operators corresponding to applying a Haar unitary to each row (and column) independently.
-Then $G' = (G_R G_C)^c$.
+Then $G' = G_R G_C$. $G'$ has rank $t!^{O(\sqrt n)}$ because $G_R$ and $G_C$ are each tensor products of $\sqrt n$ Haar projectors each with rank $t!$.
 Let $V_R$, $V_C$, and $V_\Haar$ be respectively the subspaces that $G_R$, $G_C$ and $G_{\Haar}$ project onto.
 In order to prove (1) in Section \ref{overlap} we first use the fact that our circuits are computationally universal to argue that $V_C \cap V_R = V_\Haar$.
 We then prove that the angle between $V_R \cap V_\Haar^\perp$ and $V_C \cap V_\Haar^\perp$ is very close to $\pi/2$, i.e., $\approx \pi/2 \pm \frac{1}{d^{\sqrt{n}}}$.
 This implies that $G_C G_R = G_{\Haar} + P$, where $P$ is a small matrix in the sense that $\|P\|_{\infty} \approx 1/d^{\sqrt{n}}$.
-Choosing $c = \poly(n)$ we obtain (1).
+Choosing $c = \poly(t)$ we obtain (1).
 To show (2) it is not hard to see that the rank of $G' - G_{\Haar}$ is indeed $e^{O(\sqrt n)}$.
 For (3) we use the construction of $t$-designs from \cite{BHH-designs}.
-In particular, our random circuits model first applies an $O(\sqrt{n})$ depth circuit to each row and then an $O(\sqrt{n})$ depth circuit to each column and repeats this for $\poly(n)$ rounds.
+In particular, our random circuits model first applies an $O(\sqrt{n})$ depth circuit to each row and then an $O(\sqrt{n})$ depth circuit to each column and repeats this for $\poly(t)$ rounds.
 The result \cite{BHH-designs} implies that each of these rounds is effectively the same as applying a strong approximate $t$-design to the rows or columns of the lattice.
 We then analyze how these designs behave under composition in various norms and prove (3). \end{proof}

 Our second result generalizes Theorem \ref{thm:grid} to arbitrary dimensions.

 \begin{theorem} \torestate{\OldNormalFont{} There exists a value $\delta = 1/d^{\Omega(n^{1/D})}$ such that for some large enough $c$ depending on $D$ and $t$: \begin{enumerate} \item $s > c \cdot n^{1/D} \implies \left \| \vvec\left[G_{\mu^{\lattice,n}_{D,c,s}}^{(t)}-G_\Haar^{(t)}\right] \right\|_\infty \leq \frac{\delta}{d^{nt}}$. \item $s > c \cdot n^{1/D} \implies \left\| \Channel\left[G_{\mu^{\lattice,n}_{D,c,s}}^{(t)}-G_\Haar^{(t)}\right] \right\|_\diamond \leq \delta$. \item $s > c \cdot n^{1/D} \implies \left\| G_{\mu^{\lattice,n}_{D,c,s}}^{(t)} - G_\Haar^{(t)} \right\|_\infty \leq \delta$. \item $s > c \cdot n^{1/D} \implies \left\| G_{\mu^{\lattice,n}_{D,c,s}}^{(t)} - G_\Haar^{(t)} \right\|_1 \leq \delta$. \end{enumerate} } \end{theorem}